|

 In addition, they can fall asleep during conversations and

 at work, harming their personal and professional relationships.
+Those with Narcolepsy often experience a temporary paralysis,

 which can be physically harmful if they fall down, and also

+very frightening when it occurs.
 Research to date reveals that Narcolepsy appears to affect

 the part of the central nervous system that controls sleep